emilyst/vim-xray/README.markdown

 Status
 ------

-This plugin is pre-alpha.
-It's undocumented.
+This plugin is alpha.
 It's not guaranteed to work.
 It might break everything.

 Currently, it implements spaces, tabs, ends of lines, and trailing whitespace (as a separate setting).